Benchmarking for Improvement

 16 years ago, my colleague Jerry Langley taught me that some measurement systems can still be useful even if they fall short of what we expect to see in an analytical lab.

-Here’s the situation Jerry had in mind: groups of teams that that seek to improve performance on a specific topic.
+Here’s the situation Jerry had in mind: groups of teams that seek to improve performance on a specific topic.
 The teams agree to share methods and results to learn from each other; the teams use a set of common measures.
 Typically, the conveners of the project distribute a table of measure definitions and offer guidance on extracting data from record systems; the aim is “good enough” measure alignment rather than the solid standardization attained by the analytical laboratory.

 This past year, I helped two groups of health centers share performance data in oral health improvement projects.
 Each group of health centers benchmarked themselves against the group and against their own past behavior.
 The health centers differ in electronic records systems and levels of staff knowledge and training in measurement methods.
 These differences contribute to differences in local measurement systems among health centers.